gamedev-srg/Homework-AI/README.md

 Itch: https://g-r-s.itch.io/aihomework

-plush added a room to the scene with furniture made by ProBuilder!
+plus added a room to the scene with furniture made by ProBuilder!
-For the player AI, I added the [Sabotager](https://github.com/gamedev-srg/Homework-AI/blob/master/Assets/Scripts/2-npc/Sabotager.cs) script, which allows (via the unity editor or in game) to change the behaviour of the enemy.
-For the mentioned behaviour I edited the [EnemyController3](https://github.com/gamedev-srg/Homework-AI/blob/master/Assets/Scripts/2-npc/EnemyController3.cs) file, where you can change the enemies behaviour. using the [changeBehaviour](https://github.com/gamedev-srg/Homework-AI/blob/master/Assets/Scripts/2-npc/changeBehaviour.cs) file, which is applied to several GameObjects, you can change the behaviour of the enemy as required.
+We added the following files:
+* [Sabotager](https://github.com/gamedev-srg/Homework-AI/blob/master/Assets/Scripts/2-npc/Sabotager.cs) To make the enemy move to the Engine
+* [changeBehaviour](https://github.com/gamedev-srg/Homework-AI/blob/master/Assets/Scripts/2-npc/changeBehaviour.cs) To make the enemy behave differnetly depending on which platform you step on, using the enemy controller and modified the following files:
+* [EnemyController3](https://github.com/gamedev-srg/Homework-AI/blob/master/Assets/Scripts/2-npc/EnemyController3.cs) To control and apply different behaviour
+* [Patroller](https://github.com/gamedev-srg/Homework-AI/blob/master/Assets/Scripts/2-npc/Patroller.cs) To support multiple patrol modes

 ### Instructions:
-Step on the desired platform to change the enemies behaviour!
+Step on the platform and see the Enemy's behaviour change according to the platform's label.